fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 `network_interfaces[N].internal_lb.ip_range_route_to_lb` helps you to create a route.
 If it is specified, a route will be created in the subnet `subnet_name` .
 All traffic to `ip_range_route_to_lb` will be routed to the internal load balancer (ilb) in this subnet.

+`network_interfaces[N].additional_variables.ilb_ip`.
+If you want to use an existing ILB, you can specify this variable without creating a new ILB.
+This variable will configure the FGT's interface to support ILB. **This variable does not connect the FGT instance group to your existing ILB.
+You need to manually add the FGT instance group as the backend of the existing ILB in Google Cloud after the deployment of this example project.**

 `network_tags` is a list of network tags attached to FortiGates.
 GCP firewall rules have "target tags", and these firewall rules only apply to instances with the same tag.
 You can specify the tags here.

 `ha_sync_interface` is the port used to sync data between FortiGates.
 Example values: "port1", "port2", "port3"...
 If you specified 8 interfaces in `network_interfaces`, then the first interface is "port1", the second one is "port2", the last one is "port8".